SocialFinance/deadman-switch/README.md

 A deadman switch as a service.

-#### Definitions
+## Definitions

 **Task**

 A task represents some unit of work that must be completed before a specific deadline.
-If the task is not completed before the deadline, tje task expires;
+If the task is not completed before the deadline, the task expires;
 causing expiration records to be written to a C* keyspace.

 **Aggregate**